Michael-Meade/MinerFind/Projects/TheSnackHackTool.md

 - Remove the server header in the requests
 - Check for SSRF
 - Check  & remove any  default pages ( server-info, server-status, etc )
-- Makes sure not any senstive inforamtion is exposed in the robots.txt file
+- Makes sure that there is not any sensitive inforamtion that is exposed in the robots.txt file